VELUX/backstage-policy-reporter-plugin/README.md

 The Backstage-policy-reporter-plugin integrates [Policy Reporter](https://kyverno.github.io/policy-reporter/) with Backstage to provide a clear and detailed view of Kyverno Policies applied to your entities

-## Setup Backstage with Kyverno-policy-reports
+## Setup Backstage with policy-reporter plugin

+> [!NOTE]
+> It's currently not possible to integrate this with a Backstage instance since the packages aren't published yet.

 ### Step 1: Install packages